TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 Much like Negative Prompt Guidance, you should adjust Rescale in very small increments starting from 1.

+## SMEA

+SMEA is an application of Euler Ancestra sampling, but instead of being applied once per generation, it is applied iteratively, per step.
+This can result in increased image quality, and is especially useful at **larger resolutions than the base resolutions**.

+SMEA requires considerably more compute (and its Dynamic version even moreso), so it will lead to **increased Anlas costs**.
+The other issue is that generating with SMEA with the same seed will lead to very different results than without, so you are unable to find a good base cheaply, then regenerate with SMEA.

+As a consequence of how it functions, SMEA reduces the influence of Guidance.
+Thus, when turning it on, you should also increase Guidance slightly to compensate.

 # Tag-based Prompting

 To use Tags in NAIDiffusion, simply assemble a list of tags freely.
 Use